Nestlé’s Limerick R&D centre to focus on nutrition for babies

 Jennifer Scully Curran, senior laboratory technician and Dan O’Callaghan, head of R&D at the NestléŽ centre in Askeaton.
 Photograph: Sean Curtin/True Media.

-Scientists at Nestle’s first Irish research and development (R&D) centre, which was officially opened on Monday ,are to focus on investigating the nutritional requirements of babies.
+Scientists at Nestle’s first Irish research and development (R&D) centre, which opened on Monday, are to focus on investigating the nutritional requirements of babies.

 It will focus on scientific research to support the development of milk-based maternal and infant nutrition products for the global market, as well as products for mothers and infants.